tari-project/tari/RFC/src/RFC-0250_Covenants.md

 ##### filter_relative_height(height)

-Checks the block height that current [UTXO] (i.e. the current input) was mined plus `height` is greater than or equal to the current block height.
+Checks the block height that the current [UTXO] (i.e. the current input) was mined plus `height` is greater than or equal to the current block height.
 If so, the `identity()` is returned, otherwise `empty()`.

 ```yaml